 Photograph by Bill Lax, FSU Photography Services, 2012.

-The Heritage Museum is open to the public Monday-Thursday, 11 am to 4 pm.
+The Heritage Museum will be open 10am - 3pm, Monday thorugh Thursday beginning October 20th.
 Hours may vary during academic breaks, and the museum may be closed for an event.
 Please confirm the hours on the Library's Hours page or on the menu to the left.

 Located in the Werkmeister Reading Room in Dodd Hall, the Heritage Museum displays photographs, ephemera, and artifacts that document the history of FSU.
 Students, alumni, and the general public are encouraged to visit this beautiful space and learn more about the history of Florida State University.

 Dodd Hall was built in 1923 and served as the library for the Florida State College for Women, and then for FSU until Strozier Library was built in 1956.
 It was named for William George Dodd, who joined the FSCW faculty in 1910.
 After the library moved into Strozier, WFSU housed its studio there.
 In 1985, the Claude and Mildred Pepper Library opened in Dodd Hall and remained there until the library moved to the newly built Pepper Center in 1998.